CSUMB-SCD-instructors/syllabi/CST334-syllabus.md

 Attending lecture is strongly correlated with academic achievement[^2], and thus is strongly encouraged.
 Attendance is tracked through in-class activities including, but not limited to, [reading quizzes](#in-class-quizzes).

-If you are unable to make it to class for reasons such as being sick please contact me.
+If you are sick, please do not come to class.
+A number of attendance quizzes are dropped to accommodate things that come up in life.

 ### Communication